mcfitzgerald/owlready2-mirror/README.rst

 * Bugfixes:
   * Fix IRI() return type in SPARQL
   * Fix SPARQL queries with two UNIONs when there is no shared variables between the unions members
+  * Fix parsing ontology with IRI ending by '?'
   * Avoid reusing ID of destroyed entity (storid; reuse is problematic when sharing the quadstore with other processes)

 Links